Kent V. Hasen, MD: Aesthetic Plastic Surgery & Med Spa of Naples

-You can have the implants removed, the implants and part of the capsule removed, or the implants and all the capsule removed—a procedure called “en bloc resection.”
+You can have the implants removed, the implants and part of the capsule removed, or the implants and the entire capsule removed—a procedure called “en bloc resection.”
 Dr. Hasen prefers the en bloc technique for capsulectomy procedures, removing the fibrous capsule surrounding the implant and the implant itself as one.
 Because the capsule can sometimes be firmly attached to the ribs and chest wall, it may be necessary to remove it in multiple pieces and then thoroughly irrigate the pocket with an antibiotic solution.

 If there is a diagnosis of BIA-ALCL, an en bloc capsulectomy is the only option.

-Cost of Breast Implant Removal
+Cost of Breast Implant Removal in Naples